DavidStinson/js-arrays/manipulation/README.md

 ## Adding or removing elements at the start or end of an array

-Don't worry, we'll eventually get to adding (and removing) elements anywhere in an array!
+Don't worry; we'll eventually get to adding (and removing) elements anywhere in an array!

 ### `push()`